deiger/AirCon/README.md

    ```
    Parameters:
    - `--port` or `-p` - Port for the web server.
-   - `--ip` - The IP address for the AC.
+   - `--ip` - The IP address for the A/C.
-   - `--config` - The config file with the credentials to connect to the AC.
+   - `--config` - The config file with the credentials to connect to the A/C.
    - `--mqtt_host` - The MQTT broker hostname or IP address.
 Must be set to enable MQTT.
    - `--mqtt_port` - The MQTT broker port.
 Default is 1883.
    - `--mqtt_client_id` - The MQTT client ID.
 If not set, a random client ID will be generated.